Parameters of CCD/CMOS detectors for Neutron or X-ray Imaging

 • The Overall efficiency depends on the ratio of the area of the FOV to the area of the detector, so don't choose a FOV larger than necessary.

 • More pixels means smaller pixels that collect less light.
-Resolution will be limited by your beam collimation and scintillator thickness, not the detector.
+Resolution will usually be limited by your beam collimation and scintillator thickness, not the detector.

 • Pixel area is proportional to light collection.
 Combining adjacent small pixels (binning) can be used to emulate large pixels.